CompanyofChampions/CoC/index.md

 <h2 style="text-align: center;"> Champion of Dark Souls I, II, III | Demon's Souls | Bloodborne | Nioh | </h2>

-**You need to beat all boss fights - including DLCs - then show proof.**
+**You are required to beat all boss fights - including DLCs - then show proof.**

 You have **two** choices in order to show proof: